 • Land Size – 89m2

 • Internal Floor Space – 120m2

 • Vertical Gardens – 61m2

 • 3500lt underground water storage tank

-• fully automated house including – lighting, TV, alarm, Rear fold up door, internal & external window blinds, entrance gate.
+• fully automated house including – lighting, TV, alarm, Smartech Door Systems Glazed Folding Door, internal & external window blinds, entrance gate.

 Having designed every facet of the project from the external façade, green roofs, vertical gardens, interiors, fittings, and furnishing enabled Code Green to ensure that the philosophy of the design flowed seamlessly throughout every element of the project.
 As the surrounding properties reflected the history of the area, this house was to add to that timeline by not trying to recreate the past, but to forge its place in the present showcasing the best of contemporary design ideas.

 Eco design principals were used to create intelligent innovative design.
 Many of the systems were custom designed and built specifically for this house, providing innovation not yet seen in Australia.
 The 3.9 metre-wide vacant land was one of the last original vacant blocks in the city that had never been built on.
 As a result, the City of Sydney Council encouraged a contemporary design that would be distinctly 21st century.
 Designer Constructions’ design encompassed an ECO philosophy utilizing sustainable materials wherever possible.